 When you’re done on the beach, the town has plenty of maritime history to explore, along with quaint shops and charming pubs.

-Sitting at the northern tip of the Quantock Hills Area of Outstanding Natural Beauty, in between Minehead and Bridgwater, Kilve Beach was once described by romantic poet William Wordsworth as a ‘delightful shore’ when he lived nearby with his sister.
+Sitting at the northern tip of the Quantock Hills National Landscape, in between Minehead and Bridgwater, Kilve Beach was once described by romantic poet William Wordsworth as a ‘delightful shore’ when he lived nearby with his sister.
 It is a mainly rocky beach, and its geological importance makes it an SSSI (incidentally, this could mean Site of Special Smelleriffic Interest due to all the rock pools your playful pooch is going to have fun exploring).

 If you prefer the ground beneath your feet to be a little flatter, there’s a beautiful grassy area just behind the beach which is perfect for dog walking and picnics.